Ensorid/DiscordJS-Template/CONTRIBUTING.md

 # Contributing to DiscordJS-Template

 Thank you for considering contributing to the DiscordJS-Template!
-We welcome contributions from the community to help improve this project.
+I welcome contributions from the community to help improve this project.

 ## Purpose